 2. Large parts of the quantitative data are provided by the Council of Europe’s Commission for the Efficiency of Justice (CEPEJ).
-Other sources include the European Network of Councils for the Judiciary (ENCJ), the World Economic Forum (WEF), the European Communication Network (ECN), amongst other organisations.
-The methodology for the Scoreboard has been further developed in close cooperation with the group of contact persons on national justice systems, both through a questionnaire and collecting data on certain aspects of the functioning of justice systems.
-The data published in the Scoreboard covers 2010, 2013, 2014 and 2015.
-The 2017 edition amongst other things tracks how consumers access the justice system, such as channels used to submit complaints against companies and how legal aid and court fees influence access to justice.
+These data cover the period from 2010 to 2016.
+Other sources include the European Network of Councils for the Judiciary (ENCJ), the Network of the Presidents of the Supreme Judicial Courts of the EU (NPSJC), the European Competition Network (ECN), European Judicial Training Network (EJTN) and the Council of Bars and Law Societies of Europe (CCBE), amongst other organisations.
+The methodology for the Scoreboard has been further developed in close cooperation with the group of Contact Persons on national justice systems, both through a questionnaire and by collecting data on certain aspects of the functioning of justice systems.

 |Topic||Justice & Home Affairs|